Int2Int: a framework for mathematics with transformers: Using Int2Int: command-line parameters

 Setting \texttt{--architecture} parameter to \texttt{decoder\_only} will instantiate a decoder-only model (e.g. GPT~\cite{radford2019language}), where input and output are concatenated, and the model is trained to predict the next token.
 This configuration is a work in progress. \\

-Alternatively, Int2Int may use (sequence-to-sequence) Long Short Term Memories (LSTM)~\cite{hochreiter1997long} or Gated Recurrent Units (GRU)~\cite{cho2014learning}.
-This is done by setting \texttt{--lstm true}, to instantiate LSTM/GRU instead of transformers, and \texttt{--GRU true} if one wants GRU instead of LSTM.
+Alternatively, Int2Int may use (sequence-to-sequence) recurrent architectures: either Long Short Term Memories (LSTM)~\cite{hochreiter1997long} or Gated Recurrent Units (GRU)~\cite{cho2014learning}.
+This is done via two parameters: setting \texttt{--lstm true} will instantiate a recurrent architecture.
+By default this will be a LSTM, but setting \texttt{--GRU true} will use a GRU instead.
 The additional parameter \texttt{--lstm\_hidden\_dim} must be set (generally to a dimension larger than the encoder and decoder embedding dimension.
 At the moment, LSTM/GRU only work with greedy decoding (no beam search).